nhsx/AnalyticsUnit/openSafely_learning.md

 ## Interest/Motivation

 At NHSX, we had several reasons to be intrigued by the OpenSAFELY platform.
 The primary interest was to support analysis by NHS England and Improvement of Covid-19 in primary care records.
 However, there is a wider strategic interest in the OpenSAFELY approach to sensitive data.
-Finally, this was also an learning opportunity to work with an experienced team on a set of tools and a novel approach to securely handling healthcare data.
+Finally, this was also a learning opportunity to work with an experienced team on a set of tools and a novel approach to securely handling healthcare data.

 ## October: initial exploration